Yellow Keys? Methods for Whitening Ivory vs. Plastic Keys

 First, a reality check.
 If you have genuine ivory keys, they are supposed to be yellow.

-Ivory is a Sharp or Flat), restoring a note to its original Pitch.The Savvy...">Natural organic material.
+Ivory is a naturalNaturalA symbol used to cancel a previous accidental (sharp or flat), restoring a note to its original pitch.The Savvy Take: Think of the Natural sign as the “Reset Button.”
+It clears the cache for that measure.
+Remember, the bar line automatically acts as a natural sign for accidentals from the previous measure, but composers often add “courtesy naturals” just to be safe.
+Thank them for it.View in glossary → organic material.
 Just like old paper or wood, it develops a “patina” over time.
 In the piano world, a slight creamy yellow tint is not considered damage.
 It is considered character.

 However, if your keys are stained dark brown or look uneven, you can try these methods to brighten them.